dananjayavr/stwinkt1b_board_mcu_test/README.md

 - High-level abstraction layer for sensor tasks, with simulated sensor values for unit testing / CICD.

 - SD card and write env data periodically to a CSV file.
-Associate a timestamp using RTC for these measurements.
+Associate a timestamp using RTC for these measurements => check BSP functions that do this (+ example SD_DataLogger app in repository).

 - Push button to start or stop data saving to SD card.